Breast cancerMammograms; Mastectomy

 Breast cancer can also occur in men, although with a much lower incidence than in women.

 Breast cancer is classified as either:

 - Non-invasive, also called in situ.
 The cancer is confined to the duct or lobule.

 - Invasive, also called infiltrating.
 The cancer has spread out of the duct or lobule into neighboring breast tissue or beyond.

 Non-Invasive Breast Cancer

 Non-invasive breast cancers include:

-Ductal carcinoma in situ (DCIS)is cancer cells in the lining of the milk duct.
+Ductal carcinoma in situ (DCIS).Cancer cells in the lining of the milk duct.
 DCIS is considered "pre-invasive" or "pre-cancer."
 Although DCIS is non-invasive, if left untreated it may progress to invasive ductal breast cancer.
 DCIS is the most common type of non-invasive breast cancer.

-Lobular carcinoma in situ (LCIS)is abnormal cells in the lobules of the breast.
+Lobular carcinoma in situ (LCIS).The presence of abnormal cells in the lobules of the breast.
 Although LCIS is technically not a cancer, it increases the risk for invasive breast cancer.